King's Stairs Gardens: Conservation and Thames Water plans

 Thames Water named the park in September 2010 as one possible site for works as part of the planned construction of the Thames Tideway Tunnel, but following a consultation process and a vigorous local campaign ("the Save King's Stairs Gardens Campaign), Thames Water decided against using the site, choosing Chambers Wharf instead.

-The park was also given village green status in March 2012 by London Borough of Southwark under the Commons Act 2006, a move which reduced the likelihood of any future such threat.
+The park was also given village green status in March 2012 by the London Borough of Southwark under the Commons Act 2006, a move which reduced the likelihood of any future such threat.

-In 2013, gained protection by Fields in Trust.
+In 2013, Fields in Trust gained protection.

 Together with the nearby King Edward III manor house, the park forms part of Southwark Council's Edward III's Rotherhithe Conservation Area.